Jan / Feb 2026 Digital Actions for Animals

 Welcome to the first Actions for Animals list of 2026!

-If you’re in Magandjin/Brisbane, you’re warmly invited to join us in person at Vega Cafe to take the actions together.
-Otherwise, please take them from wherever you are, any time.
+Otherwise, please take the actions in your own time, from wherever you are!
 Those that are time-limited will be removed once the deadlines pass.

 Actions